Page Template

 “Are you threatening me?”
 Harry sneered.

 Dove reached for Harry’s arm.
-“Let’s go Harry.
+“Let’s go, Harry.
 We don’t want to be late.”
-She tugged at him to follow, but he threw his arm out of her grasp.
+She tugged at him to follow, but he jerked his arm out of her grip.

-Harry glared at her in resentment.
+He glared at her with resentment.
 “Are you trying to protect him, Dove?
-Is there something I should know about?”
+Is there something I should know?”

 “No. There’s nothing going on.
 Please, let’s just go.”
-Her voice came out shakier than she had intended.
+Her voice came out shakier than she’d intended.
 She placed her hand on his chest and gave him her most seductive smile.

-Harry grabbed her hand and squeezed it painfully.
+Harry grabbed her hand and squeezed painfully.
 “I’ve never known you to try so hard to get me to leave.”
-He gave her a cruel smile before dropping her hand.
+His lips curled into a cruel smile before he dropped her hand.

 Chivalry was not dead after all.

-Dove could tell Harry’s action snapped something inside of Niko.
-His calm demeanor was replaced by a dark cloud of anger.
+Harry’s action snapped something inside of Niko and his cool demeanor was replaced by a dark cloud of anger.
 Without warning, he threw a punch that sent Harry sprawling on the floor.
 “I warned you about respecting women.”

 “What are you doing?
-Let me down!”
-She commanded, panic setting in.
-Dove tried to kick her feet and used her fists to pound on his back in protest without much success.
-The death grip he held on her made it difficult to fight for freedom.
+Let me down!” she commanded, panic setting in.
+She tried to kick her feet while pounding his back with her fists in protest but it was like hitting a brick wall.
+The man was made of a hundred percent lean, solid muscles.
+His death hold on her made it even more difficult to fight for freedom.

-She felt helpless as Niko twisted left, then right to find the nearest escape route.
-The situation seemed to have escalated into total chaos.
+She felt helpless as Niko twisted from left to right to find the nearest escape route.
+The situation had escalated into total chaos.

 Dove watched Harry stir from the floor, rubbing at his jaw as he tried to get up unsteadily.
 She hadn’t expected Niko’s punch to have so much power behind it and had been stunned by the action.
-A part of her was somewhat pleased that Harry would be on the receiving end of a punch.
+Secretly, she was pleased that Harry was finally on the receiving end of a fist.

-When the bouncers lunged for him, Saban jumped in between to add further commotion.
-Dove wondered if the man was trying to help Niko and she didn’t know whether to be pissed off or grateful.
+When the bouncers lunged for Niko, Saban jumped in between to add further commotion.
+She didn’t know whether to be pissed off or grateful for the man’s interference.

-The bouncers looked at Saban as if they did not know how to handle him.
+The bouncers looked at Saban as if they didn’t know how to handle his hysterics while he was dressed as a woman.
 This gave Niko ample opportunity to charge across the room.
-He sidestepped furniture and skillfully maneuvered his way around the panicked patrons in their haste to leave.
+He sidestepped furniture and skillfully maneuvered his way around the panicked patrons in their haste to flee.

-Niko pushed down the metal bar of the emergency exit and kicked the door closed behind him when they made it out.
-The shrill of the alarm was deafening as he took off down the alley with her firmly on his shoulder.
-He whipped around corners like a pro soccer player and headed straight for the parked car across the busy street.
+Niko slammed on the metal bar of the emergency exit before shoving it open.
+Once outside, he kicked the door shut as the shrill of the alarm drowned out any noise.
+He took off down the alley with Dove securely on his shoulder.
+He whipped around corners like a pro soccer player and headed in the direction of a parked car across the busy street.

-He dropped her roughly on the seat of his convertible and hastily went around, jumping into the driver’s side without bothering to use the door.
-Niko shoved the key in the ignition and fired up the engine.
-They took off so fast that all she caught was a glimpse of Harry and the bouncers running after them.
+He dumped her on the seat of his convertible before hastily making his way around.
+Niko jumped into the driver’s side without bothering to use the door.
+He shoved the key in the ignition and fired up the engine.
+They shot off so fast that all she caught was a glimpse of Harry and the bouncers running after them.
 The men slowly faded into tiny specks in the distance, into the darkness.